sapegin/sapegin.me/src/content/blog/naming.md

 Besides using Immutable.js and Lodash’s [`get()` method](https://lodash.com/docs#get), which already makes the code hard to read, the `obj` variable makes the code even harder to understand.

-All this code does is reorganizes the data about the user’s currency into a neat object:
+All this code does is reorganize the data about the user’s currency into a neat object:

 <!--
 import { Record } from 'immutable'